Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 2

-On a Rainy day, a deaf/mute person is sitting on his couch in the basement and wondering if the weather is still bad weather.
+On a Rainy day, a Deaf person is sitting on his couch in the basement and wondering if the weather is still bad weather.
 1. The user does certain gestures in front of the IntelliGest Camera
 2. The user sees a certain light strip color and knows IntelliGest caught the Gesture
 3. Then, the User sees a certain color and knows it is processing the request